 GlobalData’s 2021 UK Insurance Consumer Survey found that only 19.1% of respondents believed they would be in the office for four or five days a week after the pandemic.
 The survey was conducted in Q3 2021 – over a year into the pandemic – which suggests consumers have a good idea of what their situations will be.
 This is not necessarily bad news for insurers, but they will need to adapt several policies to fit the new climate.

-One of the leading lines to be disrupted by post-pandemic behaviour is personal motor insurance.
+One of the leading lines to be disrupted by post pandemic behaviour and hybrid working is personal motor insurance.
 Commuting is one of the main reasons for people having cars and a key driver of mileage.
 Employees now working in the office for one or two days a week may want to retain their cars but are likely to feel they should be paying less than when they were driving to and from work every day.
 Insurers face more of a threat from competitors and start-ups here, as pay-per-mile car insurance is becoming more mainstream and fits perfectly with post-COVID employees.

 The most obvious issue for insurers is commercial property.
 So far, this line has seen premiums increase significantly since the start of the pandemic, though that is solely due to claims inflation.
 Rising premium prices will only make it harder for insurers to maintain customers, especially while fewer people are in offices.
 It is perhaps a line insurers will need to be flexible in going forward, offering some companies flexible employee liability rates based on how many people are in the office on a particular day, for example.